SeedTactics/fms-insight/docs/client-backup-viewer.md

 To create the backup, FMS Insight can be stopped, the database files copied, and FMS Insight started again.
-Alternatively, SQLite files can be backed-up online using the `.backup` command in the [sqlite command line tool](https://sqlite.org/cli.html#special_commands_to_sqlite3_dot_commands_), for example:
+Alternatively, SQLite files can be backed-up online using the `.backup` command in the [SQLite command line tool](https://sqlite.org/cli.html#special_commands_to_sqlite3_dot_commands_), for example: